Skip to content

 1 / 1

-The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0).
+The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V3-0).
 Full points have therefore been awarded on the basis of the company's FSC certification.
-The company is also a signatory to the UN Global Compact.
+The company's reporting only mentions a commitment to indigenous and local communities' rights without referencing the UN Declaration/ILO Convention.

 • P